MasterSkepticista/MasterSkepticista.github.io/_posts/2024-08-27-graphsearch.md

 But in a graph with (easily) hundreds of nodes and edges, the autograd engine must know the exact order of reverse traversal.

 In other words, for a root node `loss`, the autograd engine needs a list of all dependencies to `loss` all the way to input tensor(s), in the _order_ they impact it.
-This is like searching along the depth from the `loss` node, aha depth-first search!
+This is like searching along the depth from the `loss` node: depth-first search!
 We will use `toposort` to find these orderings from a given root node to the stopping points on the graph (i.e. nodes with no more ancestors).

 ```python